-Based mostly on the style of the sandstone doorframe, Prang Sra Pleng appears to have been a Hindu shrine for an arogayasala (hospital) built by King Jayavarman VII (r.
-1181-1219).
-And like other arogayasala, it faces to the east and is built almost entirely of laterite.
+Based mostly on the style of the sandstone doorframe, Prang Sra Pleng appears to have been a Hindu shrine from the 11th or 12th centuries.
+It's built mostly of laterite and faces east.

 Half of the Prang Sra Pleng's one and only prang – much of the north wall and some of the west wall – still stands, albeit with the help of two large metal supports.
 This is the only portion that is original.
-The enclosure at the front of the prang was assembled by locals from random tumbled down blocks.
-There was no room or wall like this in the Khmer era.
+The enclosure at the front of the prang was assembled in modern times by locals from random tumbled down blocks.

 A part of the front of the prang has been turned into a shrine whose focus is a small piece of what was probably a lintel.

 In front of the prang, part of a base from a gopura can be made out and lots of other large laterite blocks (plus a few sandstone ones) lay half buried in the dirt all around it.